eellpp/pubScratchpad/memory.md

 Experts see the world differently.
 They notice things that nonexperts don’t see.
 They home in on the information that matters most, and have an almost automatic sense of what to do with it.
 And most important, experts process the enormous amounts of information flowing through their senses in more sophisticated ways.

+### Memory Types

+`Sensory memory` — This is where we store our first impressions of sights, sounds, and touch.
+Sensory memory is unlimited, and we can store vast amounts of sensory input.

+`Long-term memory` — This is where we store information for longer periods of time, anywhere from thirty seconds to a lifetime.
+Long-term memory is unlimited in capacity.
+When you teach, you want your child to store the information you introduce in her long-term memory.

+`Short-term memory` — This can be divided into immediate memory and working memory.
+It is a temporary holding place for new information that comes in through sensory memory.
+Short-term memory then pays attention to some of that input and integrates it into long-term memory.
+The capacity of short- term memory is more like three to four “chunks” of information.
+For example, we remember phone numbers in groupings: the first three numbers, then the last four numbers.

+Working memory is critical for learning, as this initial repository of information.
+Research has shown that working memory is actually a much better indicator than IQ is of how easily a person can learn.

+### Memory Funnel
+You can imagine learning as the process of passing information through a funnel.
+The ones that pass through the funnel are retained in long term memory.

+When you are learning something where a lot of distinct new concepts are introduced, then the working memory gets overloaded and either dumps the information entirely or is only able to store fragmented peices of information.

+However, if the information is structured in a way to provide a context through which they get connected to each other easily, then the distinct peices of information pass through the funnel as a single context. eg: 10 different words, but which are related to food from morning to evening, for specific regions of world etc.

+Use analogies to make connections for new information to what already exists in brain.

 ### Stages of memory
 1. Encoding